gbif/hp-swissnatcoll/en/data/navigating_in_the_data.md

 <br>
 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #8a6d3b;; background-color: #fcf8e3; border-color: #faebcc;">
 ⚠️ For reasons of confidentiality and security, the precision of certain data, for example geographical data, has been reduced.
-Untransformed data can only be obtained from the owner institution.
 </div>
 <br>